STUDY JAPANESE ONLINE WITH NATIVES HERE

 Why do Japanese people use koto in phrases like I love you?

-Imagine the first point is you, imagine the second point is you with the koto (あなたのこと).
-When using koto we are giving focus to the object and the verb.
-We can use koto in sentences with several verbs even though a literal translation into Portuguese does not make sense, such as:
+Imagine that the first point is you, imagine that the second point is you with the koto (あなたのこと).
+By using koto we are focusing on the object and the verb.
+We can use koto in sentences with various verbs even if a literal translation to Portuguese does not make sense, such as:

 • I want to hug you